 Art therapy and music therapy can help you connect with your emotions and feel positive.
 Art therapy allows you to express feelings when you can’t find the words.
 Music can be both calming and uplifting when you feel anxious or down.
 Many people find that when they engage in these creative therapies, they feel less stress and can let go of guilt.

-At Recovery at the Crossroads, individuals find a welcoming environment where they discover how good it feels to live substance-free.
+At Recovery at the Crossroads, the best New Jersey addiction treatment center, individuals find a welcoming environment where they discover how good it feels to live substance-free.
 We’re ready to help you or a loved one chart a path toward recovery.
+Contact us today and start your journey to recovery.